by-liu/RetinalApp/doc/TENT-TRAIN.md

 ## Testing

-The above training set already performed testing, but without test-time data augmentation (TTDA).
+The above run already performed testing, but without test-time data augmentation (TTDA).
 If you want to test with TTDA, please refer to https://github.com/by-liu/ttda